 Level 2-2 is met.
-Similar to this level, the shift supervisor briefs the appellants at the start of the shift which includes providing the appellants' boat assignments, and determining which boat will patrol a 1,000 meter security zone around the vessels at berth (as needed), providing a synopsis of what occurred during the previous shift and if any further action needs to be taken on the current shift, informing the appellants if any training is scheduled, and if any new vessels will arrive.
-The appellants exercise independent judgment in carrying out their assignments in accordance with the instructions they receive from the shift supervisor and established [Organization] SOPs and they are expected to modify these instructions, they seek guidance from the shift supervisor.
+Similar to this level, the shift supervisor (the appellants) briefs the other patrol boat occupants at the start of the shift which includes providing their boat assignments, and determining which boat will patrol a 1,000 meter security zone around the vessels at berth (as needed), providing a synopsis of what occurred during the previous shift, and if any further action needs to be taken on the current shift, informing them if any training is scheduled, and if any new vessels will arrive.
+The patrol boat occupants exercise independent judgment in carrying out their assignments in accordance with the instructions they receive during their briefing and established [Organization] SOPs and they are expected to modify these instructions or procedures to fit the situation.
+If any unusual problems or unfamiliar situations are encountered, the patrol boat occupants seek guidance from the shift supervisor (the appellants).

 Level 2-3 is not met.
 Unlike this level, the appellants' assignments do not include long-term investigations or undercover work, or allow them to deviate from established procedures.
 The appellants are responsible for conducting only the preliminary portion of investigations into maritime traffic accidents, incidents, etc., to include taking statements from witnesses and photographs of the scene.
-The information gathered is provided to their second-level supervisor and is distributed for further investigation by police officers or land-based security guards.
-Like Level 2-2, the appellants independently carry out their recurring assignments and the SOPs they use are applicable and major deviations are discussed and approved by the shift supervisor.
+The information gathered is provided to the HPC and is distributed for further investigation by police officers or land-based security guards.
+Like Level 2-2, the appellants independently carry out their recurring assignments and the SOPs they use are applicable.
+If the other patrol boat occupants need to make major deviations, they are discussed and approved by the shift supervisor (the appellants).